mixu/gr/readme.md

 ## Features

-- Hashtag all the things! `gr #work foo` will run the command `foo` in all the paths tagged #work.
+- Hashtag all the things! `gr #work foo` will run the command `foo` in all the paths tagged `#work`.
 - Auto-discovery of git repositories for easy setup and tag management.
 - `gr` does not reinvent any git operations: instead, it passes through and runs any unknown commands.
-All your git-fu will still work! e.g. `gr #work git fetch` is the same as running `git fetch` in each all the paths tagged #work.
+All your git-fu will still work! e.g. `gr #work git fetch` is the same as running `git fetch` in each all the paths tagged `#work`.
 - Built-in commands for common pain points:
   - `status` for one-line summaries of repos (modified, behind/ahead, tags)
   - `bootstrap` for fetching repos